oracle/terraform-provider-oci/website/docs/r/load_balancer_rule_set.html.markdown

 		example: `192.168.0.0/16 and 2001:db8::/32 are trusted clients.
 Whitelist them.`
 	* `header` - A header name that conforms to RFC 7230.
 Example: `example_header_name`
+	* `http_large_header_size_in_kb` - The maximum size of each buffer used for reading http client request header.
+This value indicates the maximum size allowed for each buffer.
+The allowed values for buffer size are 8, 16, 32 and 64.
 	* `prefix` - A string to prepend to the header value.
 The resulting header value must still conform to RFC 7230.
 Example: `example_prefix_value`
 	* `redirect_uri` -
 		* `host` - The valid domain name (hostname) or IP address to use in the redirect URI.